Quainton Road railway station: Resiting

-Quainton Road had seen little change since its construction by the A&B in 1868, and in 1890 was described by The Times as "one of the most primitive-looking stations in the British Isles".
+Quainton Road had seen little change since its construction by the A&B in 1868 and, in 1890 was described by The Times as "one of the most primitive-looking stations in the British Isles".
 While the line to Brill was being upgraded, the MR were rebuilding and re-siting Quainton Road as part of its improvement programme, freeing space for a direct link between the former A&B and the O&AT to be built.
-The new station was re-sited to the southeast of the road, on the same side as the turntable connection with the Tramway.
+The new station was re-sited to the south-east of the road, on the same side as the turntable connection with the Tramway.
 The new station had two platforms on the former A&B line and a third platform for Brill trains.
 In 1896, the level crossings around the station were replaced by a road bridge over the railway.
 A curve between the former A&B and the Tramway opened on 1 January 1897, allowing through running without the need to turn the engine and carriages individually on the turntable for the first time.
 The MR made a concerted effort to generate passenger traffic on the line.
 From 1910 to 1914, Pullman cars operated between Aldgate and Verney Junction, calling at Quainton Road, and a luxurious hotel was built in the new village of Verney Junction.